zhongbiaodev/py-mysql-elasticsearch-sync/README.md

 # py-mysql-elasticsearch-sync
-Simple and fast MySQL to Elasticsearch sync tool, written in Python3.
+Simple and fast MySQL to Elasticsearch sync tool, written in Python.

 ## Introduction
 This tool helps you to initialize MySQL dump table to Elasticsearch by parsing mysqldump, then incremental sync MySQL table to Elasticsearch by processing MySQL Binlog.